Hello Surgeon

 How do you perform the External Rotation Test?

-• The patient sits at the edge of the examination table.
+• The patient sits at the edge of the examination table with the leg hanging over the examining table with the knee at 90°.

 • The examiner stabilizes the proximal lower leg from the anterior side with one hand.